The NCTE Executive Committee reaffirmed this guideline in November 2012.

 ____ Other–Please explain

-- In its place, what work would you recommend that would convey as valuable a picture and perspective of the subject treated?
+- In its place, what work would you recommend that would convey as valuable a perspective as presented in the challenged text?

-At first, except for politely acknowledging the complaint and explaining the established procedures, the English teacher should do nothing.
+At first, the English teacher should politely acknowledge the complaint and explain the established procedures.
 The success of much censorship depends upon frightening an unprepared school or English department into some precipitous action.
-A standardized procedure will take the sting from the first outburst of criticism.
-When the reasonable objector learns that he or she will be given a fair hearing through following the proper channels, he or she is more likely to be satisfied.
+A standardized procedure will take the sting from the first outburst of criticism and place the burden of proof on the objector.
+When the reasonable objector learns that they will be given a fair hearing through following the proper channels, they are more likely to be satisfied.
 The idle censor, on the other hand, may well be discouraged from taking further action.
 A number of advantages will be provided by the form, which will

 - formalize the complaint,